ErikDorstel/tasView/README.md

 The following javascript library is required for mqtt websocket communication and must be placed in the same directory as the tasView html page. https://github.com/hivemq/hivemq-mqtt-web-client/blob/master/js/mqttws31.js
 #### MQTT broker
 tasView requires a websocket enabled mqtt broker.
 The hostname of the mqtt broker and the websocket tcp port can be configured in the tasView javascript source.
+If the mqtt broker runs on the same host as the web server and the websocket port is 9001, no changes are needed.
 #### CLI Console
 The commands consist of three parts which are separated by spaces.
 * topic filter (* for all devices, a part of or a full device name, a regular expression)